MathiasMoelgaard/IntraDayTrader/README.md

 # CS-175-Project
 UCI CS 175 Project

-This version is for *Submission*
+This version is for *Submission*\
+This version is tested on: Ubuntu 16.04, Windows
+\

 We put up a test with according data.
-Use `python3 main.py`
+Use `python3 main.py`\
+This test used a saved model.

 modules and environments needed: